Where to stay in London: best areas and neighborhoods

 Getting around from here is also very simple and fast.
 The neighborhood is centered around the Earl's Court metro station, served by the Circle, District line, and Piccadilly line.
 The latter directly connects to Piccadilly Circus.

-Average prices in the neighborhood range from about €71.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £140,00 - compare the best accommodation on booking.

 Recommended accommodation